Permafrost/Tundra/README.md

 * #### tundra.csv.mime.type:check

-  Returns true if the given MIME media type is recognized as a [CSV] or [TSV] media type.
+  Returns true if the given MIME media type is recognized as a comma, pipe, or tab separated values media type.

   * Inputs:
     * `$content.type` is the MIME media type to be checked.

   * Outputs:
-    * `$csv?` is a boolean which when true indicates that the given `$content.type is a recognized [CSV] media type.
+    * `$csv?` is a boolean which when true indicates that the given `$content.type` is a recognized [CSV] media type.
+    * `$psv?` is a boolean which when true indicates that the given `$content.type` is a recognized pipe separated values media type.
     * `$tsv?` is a boolean which when true indicates that the given `$content.type` is a recognized [TSV] media type.